vyhuynh147/guess-the-food/README.md

 # Guessing the Food
- Let's tries to guess the food!!!
+ Let's try to guess what food is it!!!
 # Description
-This game is to think and tries to guess, what food the program to thinking of.
-And you only had 3 attempts tries.
-If you stuck,it will give you the hints to make more easier.
+This game is require you to think and try to guess, what food the program to thinking of.
+And you only have 3 attempts tries.
+If you get stuck,it will give you hints to make it more easier.